 To learn more about the Blended Retirement System, please make an appointment with your Personal Financial Manager at 866-854-0638.

 Fleet & Family Support Personal Financial Managers (PFMs) facilitate Command Financial Specialist (CFS) Training courses and are available for Command General Military Trainings (GMTs).
 Please contact the Centralized Scheduling Office at 1-866-854-0638 or FFSP.CNRNW@Navy.mil to request a GMT.

 Command Financial Specialist (CFS) Training

 During Command Financial Specialist Training, your members (E6+ or E5 with a waiver) are trained with basic financial management skills and the understanding necessary to implement education, training and counseling at their command.
-Functions of a CFS include assisting the command in establishing, organizing, and administering the Command PFM program; disseminating financial management information within the command; maintaining current PFM resources and contact with Fleet & Family Support PFMs; providing basic counseling to command members as requested; maintaining records of training, counseling, and referrals; and ensuring confidentiality of counseling records.
+Functions of a CFS include assisting the command in establishing, organizing, and administering the Command Personal Finance Management (PFM) program; disseminating financial management information within the command; maintaining current PFM resources and contact with Fleet & Family Support PFMs; providing basic counseling to command members as requested; maintaining records of training, counseling, and referrals; and ensuring confidentiality of counseling records.

 Commands must have one CFS for 25 or more personnel, and one for every additional 75 personnel.
-CFS candidates are motivated and financially stable, and have at least one year left at their command.
+CFS candidates should be motivated and financially stable, and have at least one year left at their command.

 Quarterly Financial Forum

-Every quarter Fleet & Family Support financial educators host a forum for senior leadership, career counselors, CFSs, and any interested party to stay abreast of financial topics affecting our military community.
+Each quarter Fleet & Family Support Center financial educators host a forum for senior leadership, career counselors, CFSs, and any interested party to stay abreast of financial topics affecting our military community.
 It also meets the requirement for continuing education for CFSs.
 Please contact your local Fleet & Family Support Center for dates.